JinLi-i/MoDiCF/README.md

 Thanks to the [MMSSL](https://github.com/HKUDS/MMSSL) repo for sharing their datasets and codes.

+We have uploaded a copy of the original datasets from [MMSSL](https://github.com/HKUDS/MMSSL) to [Google Drive](https://drive.google.com/drive/folders/1HRrXJG9MYhUrK7xMi6IOTTFJNcZkQ4_6?usp=sharing).

 ## Running the code
 To run the code, execute the following command:
 - Baby dataset